ga-curriculum/flask-react-crud-app-group-project/internal-resources/instructor-guide.md

 These pages can be edited in Canvas:

-- [tktk Module Name] Journey
+- Flask/React CRUD App Group Project Journey
-- [tktk Module Name] Details
+- Flask/React CRUD App Group Project Details
-- [tktk Module Name] Planning Deliverable
+- Flask/React CRUD App Group Project Planning Deliverable
-- [tktk Module Name] GitHub Link Deliverable
+- Flask/React CRUD App Group Project GitHub Link Deliverable
-- [tktk Module Name] Deployment Link Deliverable
+- Flask/React CRUD App Group Project Deployment Link Deliverable

-While all these pages can be edited, you'll likely want to make the most edits on the [tktk Module Name] Details page.
+While all these pages can be edited, you'll likely want to make the most edits on the Flask/React CRUD App Group Project Details page.
 Some sensible defaults are provided here, but you may want to customize some aspects of this document to match how you'd like to structure your project week for your students.

 Some existing items already covered in this document that you may want to customize include: